 About Chocolate Opal – History and Introduction

 In 1939, British anthropologist, archeologist and naturalist, Louis Leakey, claimed that opal mines existed in ancient Africa.
-His claims were based on his discovery of tools that were fabricated with using opal components.
+His claims were based on his discovery of tools that were made using opal components.
 He claimed to have made the astonishing discovery in ancient Kenyan caves during one of his explorations.
-It was not until later that the relics he had discovered were proclaimed to be astonishingly old and historically dating back 4000 years B.C.
+It was not until later that the relics he had discovered were proclaimed to be astonishingly old, dating back to 4000 years B.C.

 Chocolate opal is of volcanic nature.
 It is found and formed within layers of developed volcanic ash and grouped in clusters of nodules.
 Despite having fire-like characteristics, chocolate opals are deposited at relatively low temperature levels, unlike other fire-rocks born of igneous passage.

 Chocolate opal is one of the many different varieties of opal available.
 The unique and distinct chocolate color is what separates this variety from other opal varieties.
 The dark base colors of chocolate opal can range from light to dark chocolate brown colors.
 The darker tones allow for more intense play of color which is the most valued trait when identifying fine precious opal.
 No other colored gemstone is able to replicate the illusive and mystical properties of chocolate opal and its play of color.

 Often the term 'opalescence' is misused to describe chocolate opal's unique and distinct play of color.
 Opalescence should technically only be used to identify and describe common opal (also known as 'potch') which does not possess any play of color.